jelius-sama/portfolio/README.md

 ## 🛠️ Technologies Used

-- **Next.js**: Optimized for SEO with seamless Vercel integration for fast deployment.
+- **Next.js**: Optimized for SEO with seamless AWS integration for fast deployment.
 - **Tailwind CSS**: Utility-first CSS framework for styling.
 - **Shadcn UI**: For building beautiful and accessible user interfaces.
 - **Bun**: Super-fast JavaScript runtime and package manager.